flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/README.md

 # System Requirements

 Running the code in this repository requires a system with Python 3.10-3.13.
+The code is tested automatically using GitHub actions for the latest stable Ubuntu version for Python 3.10, 3.11, 3.12 and 3.13.
+No specialized hardware is required for running the pipelines.
+GPU acceleration is possible through Torch's functionalities.
+The execution of the Map To Map pipelines can be accelerated through Dask, although this is optional.

 # Installation

+Note: the installation time may vary depending on the virtual environment framework used.
+Using python's default `venv` the installation should take between one and two minutes.

 ## Clone the repository
 Before installation, please clone this GitHub repository locally: